cypress-io/cypress-documentation/source/zh-cn/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} How do I get an element's text contents?

-Cypress commands yield jQuery objects, so you can simply call methods on them.
+Cypress commands yield jQuery objects, so you can call methods on them.

 If you're just trying to assert on an element's text content: